ikc8581/Koopman_Project/README.md

 #### 1 Dimensional Turtlebot Odometry Estimation

-In order to run the  1 dimensional turtlebot odometry estimation model, 3 terminal are required:
+In order to run the  1 dimensional turtlebot odometry estimation model, 3 terminal windows are required:
 * Start the turtlebot with the same commands as the previous section
 * Run the realsense module:
 `roslaunch cartpole strait.launch`